kacjank/on-board-computer-of-the-car/README.md

-# on-board-computer-of-the-car
+# On-board computer of the car
 A program that imitates the functioning of the car and the car’s on-board computer.
+At first, user chooses between a car and a truck.
+Depending on the selected vehicle, other functions will be available in the program.
+The user can perform various actions related to the vehicle, such as "start the engine", "drive", "stop the engine", "refuel".
+The "drive" and "refuel" actions affect an additional element of the program, which is an imitation of the on-board computer displaying the vehicle's mileage, fuel consumption, remaining range, etc.